About

 See the Call For Participants for more details on participation.
 Importantly, if selected to participate, travel expenses to Washington, DC and GW will be reimbursed.

-Tentative Schedule
+Draft Schedule

 Monday December 15